01 Getting Started

 12 Page actions

 Let’s have a quick look at page actions.
-On the different steps of the stepper element, some fields can be pre-populated.
+Some fields can be pre-populated for the different steps of the stepper element.

-On the My Details page, we opened the Pages drop-down list and clicked the Kebab icon.
+We opened the Pages drop-down list on the My Details page and clicked the Kebab icon.

 On the subsequent screen, we clicked the Configure Actions button.
 The Configure Actions screen opens.
 This screen is used to configure page load actions.